autopartsource/aceslint/README.md

 ### Options are expressed with command-line switches:
 * -vcdb &lt;VCdb database name&gt; (example vcdb20170127)
 * -pcdb &lt;PCdb database name&gt; (example pcdb20170210)
-* -h &lt;database host&gt; (optional - "localhost" is assumed)
+* -dbh &lt;database host&gt; (optional - "localhost" is assumed)
-* -u &lt;database user&gt; (optional - "" is assumed)
+* -dbu &lt;database user&gt; (optional - "" is assumed)
-* -p &lt;database password&gt; (optional - "" is assumed)
+* -dbp &lt;database password&gt; (optional - "" is assumed)
 * -v &lt;verbosity level&gt; (optional - 1 is assumed)
-* --ignorenaparts (ignore apps with "NA" as the part number)
+* -ignorenaparts (ignore apps with "NA" as the part number)
-* --parttranslationfile &lt;filename&gt; (translate part number by a 2-column, tab-delimited interchange.
+* -parttranslationfile &lt;filename&gt; (translate part number by a 2-column, tab-delimited interchange.
 Apps with no interchange will be dropped)
-* --filterbyyears &lt;from year&gt; &lt;to year&gt; (discard all apps outside given range. ex: "--filterbyyears 2010 2012" only preserves 2010,2011, 2012)
+* -filterbyyears &lt;from year&gt; &lt;to year&gt; (discard all apps outside given range. ex: "-filterbyyears 2010 2012" only preserves 2010,2011, 2012)
-* --includeparttypeids  &lt;parttypeid1,parttypeid2,parttypeid3...&gt; (discard all apps outside of given parttypeids. ex "--includeparttypeids 6832" only preserves Cabin Air Filters)
+* -includeparttypeids  &lt;parttypeid1,parttypeid2,parttypeid3...&gt; (discard all apps outside of given parttypeids. ex "-includeparttypeids 6832" only preserves Cabin Air Filters)
-* --excludeparttypeids  &lt;parttypeid1,parttypeid2,parttypeid3...&gt; (discard all apps in given parttypeids. ex "--excludeparttypeids 6832" discards Cabin Air Filters)
+* -excludeparttypeids  &lt;parttypeid1,parttypeid2,parttypeid3...&gt; (discard all apps in given parttypeids. ex "-excludeparttypeids 6832" discards Cabin Air Filters)
-* --includemakeids  &lt;makeid1,makeid2,makeid3...&gt; (discard all apps outside of given makeID's. ex "--includemakeids 75,76" only preserves Lexus and Toyota apps)
+* -includemakeids  &lt;makeid1,makeid2,makeid3...&gt; (discard all apps outside of given makeID's. ex "-includemakeids 75,76" only preserves Lexus and Toyota apps)
-* --excludemakeids  &lt;makeid1,makeid2,makeid3...&gt; (discard all apps in given makeID's. ex "--excludemakeids 75,76" discards Lexus and Toyota apps)
+* -excludemakeids  &lt;makeid1,makeid2,makeid3...&gt; (discard all apps in given makeID's. ex "-excludemakeids 75,76" discards Lexus and Toyota apps)
-* --extractparts (surpress all other output and dump distinct list of part numbers found in the input file)
+* -extractparts (surpress all other output and dump distinct list of part numbers found in the input file)
-* --extractparttypes (surpress all other output and dump distinct list of part types found in the input file)
+* -extractparttypes (surpress all other output and dump distinct list of part types found in the input file)
-* --extractassets (surpress all other output and dump distinct list of assets names found in the input file)
+* -extractassets (surpress all other output and dump distinct list of assets names found in the input file)
-* --flattenmethod &lt;method number&gt; (export a "flat" list of applications as tab-delimited data.
+* -flattenmethod &lt;method number&gt; (export a "flat" list of applications as tab-delimited data.
 Method 1 is VCdb-coded values, Method 2 is human-readable)

 ##example 1 (simple highlevel database-less audit)